vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL unguided - Azure security and management.md

 At the end of this hands-on lab, you will be better able to design, implement and use a wide range of infrastructure management systems in Azure.

-NOTE: The setup tasks should be completed in advance of the hands-on lab to save deployment time.
+>**Note**: The setup tasks should be completed in advance of the hands-on lab to save deployment time.

 ## Overview